benoit-lacroix/spring-examples/README.md

 # spring-examples
-A Sets of Spring Framework Mechanisms Examples
+A Set of Spring Framework Mechanisms Examples